oisinmulvihill/stomper/README.rst

 ---------------

 Submit a pull request with tests if possible.
 I'll review and submit.
 All tests must pass.
-I tend to run against python3.7 nowadays.
+I tend to run against python 3.10+ nowadays.
 I will then increment the version, add attribute and then release to pypi if all is good.

 Help Oisin remember the relase process::

   # clean env for release:
-  mkvirtualenv --clear -p python3.7 stomper
+  mkvirtualenv --clear -p python3 stomper

   # setup and run all tests:
   python setup.py develop